 Extensive Guide to Bluetooth Low Energy (BLE) Beacons

 What are beacons and why should I care?

 Beacons are devices that broadcast signals at a certain interval.
-In other words, Beacons allow applications to understand their location on a hyper-local scale, and sends signals to users based on their specific geographic location.
+In other words, Beacons allow applications to understand their location on a hyper-local scale and sends signals to users based on their specific geographic location.
 It’s kind of like GPS for indoors that powers all kinds of possible uses.
 These uses of beacons in the real world are extremely diverse and endless.
 They essentially bridge the online and offline world while gathering invaluable data.
 The results?
 A lot of possibilities.

 Beacons and proximity are most commonly used for:

 - indoor navigation